 Why X-Rays Are Important

-Dental X-rays are important to identify and diagnosis dental disease and other problems, including the following:
+Dental X-rays are important to identify and diagnose dental disease and other problems, including the following:

 - Cavities between the teeth